-In this section we discuss monopoly and duopoly models of markets with fixed supply in which match quality is important.
-The models are quite simple, but illustrate several ways in which search technology improvements may affect price levels and price dispersion, and also bring out some important observations related to the estimation of welfare effects.
+In this section we discuss monopoly and duopoly models of markets with fixed supply.
+The simple models illustrate several ways in which search technology improvements may affect price levels and price dispersion, and bring out observations relevant to the estimation of welfare effects.